Skip to main content

 Antibiotics

 Antibiotics are not typically used for most cases of bronchitis because a virus, not bacteria, usually causes the condition.
-However, if your healthcare provider determines that a bacterial infection is present, antibiotics might be prescribed.
+However, if a bacterial infection is causing the inflammation, antibiotics might be prescribed.
 Common antibiotics used for bronchitis include amoxicillin and azithromycin.

 Bronchodilators

-Bronchodilators are medications that help open up the airways in your lungs, making breathing easier.
+Bronchodilators are medications that help open up the airways in the lungs, making breathing easier.
 These are often used for people with COPD.
 Common bronchodilators include albuterol and ipratropium.
-These medications can be taken through an inhaler or a nebulizer, which turns the medication into a mist that you can inhale deeply into your lungs.
+These medications can be taken through an inhaler or a nebulizer, which turns the medication into a mist that can be inhaled deeply into the lungs.

 Expectorants

-Expectorants are medications that help thin and loosen mucus in your airways, making it easier to cough up and clear from your lungs.
+Expectorants are medications that help thin and loosen mucus in the airways, making it easier to cough up and clear out.
 Guaifenesin is a common expectorant found in many over-the-counter cough syrups.
-Drinking plenty of fluids can also help keep mucus thin and easier to expel.
+Drinking plenty of fluids can also help keep the mucus thin and easier to expel.

 Other corticosteroids

 In addition to prednisone, other corticosteroids might be used to reduce inflammation in the airways.
 Inhaled corticosteroids like fluticasone and budesonide may help prevent COPD flare-ups before they occur.
-Inhaled corticosteroids deliver the medication directly to the lungs and may have fewer side effects than oral corticosteroids.
+They deliver the medication directly to the lungs and may have fewer side effects than oral corticosteroids.

 Pain relievers and fever reducers

 Over-the-counter pain relievers like acetaminophen and ibuprofen may help manage the discomfort and reduce fever associated with bronchitis.
-These medications can ease chest pain from coughing and make you feel more comfortable while you recover.
+These medications can ease chest pain from coughing and make it more comfortable to recover.

 Oxygen therapy

 Oxygen therapy might be necessary for those with severe chronic bronchitis or COPD.
-It involves using a machine to deliver extra oxygen to the lungs, helping the patient breathe more easily and maintain adequate oxygen levels in the blood.
+It involves using a machine to deliver extra oxygen to the lungs, helping a person breathe more easily and maintain adequate oxygen levels in the blood.

 Lifestyle changes and home remedies